sgryphon/essential-logging/src/Essential.LoggerProvider.RollingFile/ReadMe.md

 }
 ```

-If you want to configure from a different section, it can be configure manually:
+If you want to configure from a different section, it can be configured manually:

 ```c#
     .ConfigureLogging((hostContext, loggingBuilder) =>